Listening to CEOs Often Means Destruction of Your Nest Egg

 What he left in his wake was low morale at a once proud company, a pipeline starved of new products, and a stock now approaching single digits.

-There is no love lost at Hewlett Packard for Mark Hurd, and indications appear to be the same now that he is #2 at Oracle (NASDAQ: ORCL).
+There is no love lost at Hewlett Packard for Mark Hurd, and indications appear to be the same now that he is #2 at Oracle (NYSE: ORCL).
 I have several family members who have worked for years in various branches of HP, who are more explicit in their language towards Hurd than you will find on the Internet, including in the comment section to the article I am linking to below.

 Now that Hurd is at Oracle, many of its top salespeople are fleeing.
 Once again Hurd is concentrating on short term profits, putting the company's resources in emphasis squarely on the company's top 2,000 clients which account for 60% of the profits.

 Employees rarely leave companies that are well managed, profitable, and fun to work for.
 Let's see if Larry Ellison, who by all accounts is widely admired amongst Oracle employees, stems the Hurd drain of talented employees.

 When Joe Terranova of CNBC says that "buy and hold is dead," I lamentably must agree with him.